Configure a custom domain name

 To add and verify your custom domain

-Go to Office 365 management portal and sign into your administrator account.
+Go to Microsoft 365 admin center and sign into your administrator account.

-In the navigation pane, choose Settings > Domains.
+In the navigation pane, choose Setup > Domains.

-- GoDaddy users: Office 365 Management portal redirects you to GoDaddy's login page.
+- GoDaddy users: Microsoft 365 admin center redirects you to GoDaddy's login page.
 After you enter your credentials and accept the domain change permission agreement, the TXT record is created automatically.
 You can alternatively create the TXT record.

 - Register.com users: Follow the step-by-step instructions to create the TXT record.